ashleigh090990/Github-CV/README.md

 #### Design

-I find the design aspect of an application to be my favourite part, whether it be designing a solution to a complex back end logical dilemma or designing the visual layout on the front end, to the point where I have piles of notebooks full of diagrams on different routes to solving one thing
+I find the design aspect of an application to be my favourite part, whether it be designing a solution to a complex back end logical dilemma or designing the visual layout on the front end, to the point where I have piles of notebooks full of diagrams on different routes to solving problems.

 Many moons ago during my school years, I used to write and maintain my own blog on Blogger.
 I found the templates provided by Blogger at the time not too inspiring so I decided to learn CSS3 to help me keep the style of my blog more up to date, alongside excessive use of Adobe Creative Suite (Photoshop, InDesign and Illustrator) to create backgrounds and buttons to customise it even more.